 Truthfully, I hate using the term “women bloggers” because it doesn’t sound correct to me; that said, it is widely used.
 Just not here.
 “Female bloggers” sounds worse.
-I decided to go with chick bloggers and hope the term doesn’t offend.
-I am a chick through and through and use it with only the utmost respect.

 Without further ado, here are 5 outstanding bloggers you should check out.